jpace/glark/README.md

     Skip directories with paths matching the given expression.

   * `--match-ext`=REGEXP:
-    Search only files with extensions that match the given regular expression.
+    Search only files with extensions that match the given regular expression, which should not include the leading dot.

   * `--skip-ext`=REGEXP:
     Skip files with extensions that match the given regular expression.